-Disputes with your landlord, or with your tenant, regarding a commercial lease can be a complicated matter.
+Disputes with your landlord, or with your tenant, regarding a commercial lease can be a complicated matter, particularly given the current commercial climate.
 Our commercial litigation solicitors work closely with our commercial property solicitors to ensure that all angles are covered in your dispute.
 Even if we did not advise you when you agreed to your lease, we will be able to help.

 We regularly act for a wide variety of entities, from pension trusts, international clothes retailers, hot food takeaways, sole traders and members’ associations.
 We can look at a problem from both the landlord’s and the tenant’s position, and provide you with tailored, cost-effective advice.